hexbatch/apple-core/v1/docs/layers/c-personal-layers/format.md

 * html
 * markdown (does not support extra attributes)

+### Possible other formatting ideas

+* social postings to different sites and systems (including used in token propagation)

 ### html plugin

+* Block tags correspond to sets with certain attributes.
+* Inline tags correspond to tokens inside a set
+* Ordering is done by selected attribute values

-#### styling
+For styling in css:
+* sets with certain attributes can be given css rules provided in the mapping

-different attributes can be set to have different colors and other inline css, sections with certain attributes can be set to have different css styles
+* tokens that are not sets can have attributes mapped to different inline css
+  * this can include colors or text styles